haddocking/haddocking.github.io/education/powerfit-webserver/index.md

 We showed along this tutorial how to make use of the PowerFit web server to fit atomic structures in cryo-EM map.
+The obvious limitation of rigid-body fitting is that it cannot account for any conformational changes the structures might undergo.
+Further, the low resolution of this particular density map does not allow the identification of side-chain atoms.
+The quality of the fitted models by PowerFit is, therefore, limited.

+Given the availability of both the cryo-EM density map and of the mutagenesis experiments, we can integrate both in HADDOCK and benefit of its semi-flexible refinement protocols to improve the stereochemistry of our model.
+To do so, you can follow our [step-by-step tutorial][link-haddock-tuto] detailing how to use HADDOCK with such data.

 Thank you for following this tutorial.
 If you have any questions or suggestions, feel free to contact us via email or by submitting an issue in the appropriate Github repository.